In the previous step, we learned about signing up and signing in.

 *Other aspects such as Tax Rate, Categories, Inventory Tracking can be edited now or later.

 The name of your product as it will appear on the register and customer receipts.

 Stock Keeping Unit – A unique short-name identifier for your product.

 A general group for your inventory.
-Categories keep items organised, and is used for reporting.
+Categories keep items organised and are used for reporting.